LSEG-API-Samples/Article.EMA.Java.BasicGradle/DevDetail.md

-# How to Set Up Enterprise Message API Java Application with Gradle: Development Detail
+# Building Enterprise Message API Java Application with Gradle in a Simple way

 ## <a id="what_gradle"></a>What is Gradle?